-After I’d finished grinding out correlations to my satisfaction, I stood back and judged the process by the results, not by the process itself.
+After I finished ‘grinding out’ correlations to my satisfaction, I stood back and judged the process by the results, not by the process itself.
 (See Tools of Taoist Thought: Correlations) In other words, I judged the book by its cover.
 In this delusion, I naively thought this process would rip away other people’s preconceptions just as it had done for mine.
 The correlation process would forever change the world.
-It is difficult now to believe I believed that.
+It is difficult now to believe I ever thought that.

 It took a few years for me to correlate my way to the realization that our mind actually sees a world that agrees with our emotional needs.
 This explains why two people can see the same facts on a particular issue so differently.
 Our interpretations follow our expectations.
 If anything, we view the world in a way that supports our preconceptions, and tend to reject any view that threatens them.

 Looking back, I recall how it was no different for me grinding out correlations.
 Frequently words would correlate just opposite to what I wanted to see.
 However, my core need was to get to the bottom of things come hell or high water.
 It often took months for me to drop how I wanted to interpret a word and accept the more probable view.
 Grinding them out is what it took.
 As the dictionary says, “Grind it out: To make a persistent effort in doing something that is difficult.